 The Free Radical and Radiation Biology Program is the home of the Radiation and Free Radical Research Core Lab (RFRRC).
-The lab operates a 300 kVp orthovoltage X-ray generator and other radiation sources, including an 8,000-Curie Cs-137 irradiator.
-Students and staff have access to additional core lab support through RFRRC, with services and expertise related to analytical chemistry (EPR services) and redox biology, biochemistry (AES services), and linear accelerators in the Department of Radiation Oncology.
+The lab operates a 300 kVp orthovoltage X-ray generator and other radiation sources, including an 8,000-Curie Cs-137 irradiator (Ionizing Radiation Services).
+Students and staff have access to additional core lab support through RFRRC, with services and expertise related to analytical chemistry (Electron Paramagnetic Resonance services) and redox biology, biochemistry (Antioxidant Enzyme Services), and linear accelerators in the Department of Radiation Oncology.

 The program has a number of radiation detectors and counters, including liquid scintillation counters.
 It also has ultraviolet/visible spectrophotometers; various types of equipment for densitometry, chromatography, and electrophoresis; modern tissue culture facilities; seahorse metabolic profiling instruments; molecular biology equipment, including thermal cyclers; an automatic cell counter and particle sizer; tissue culture facilities; Typhoon phosphorimager; high-performance liquid chromatography (HPLC); electron spin resonance spectrometers; and nitric oxide analyzers.
 Visit Research Core on the program's website to learn more.

 Free Radical and Radiation Biology Courses

 Introduction to radiation used in clinical setting; fundamental physical units, measurements, principles, atomic structure and types of radiation; X-ray generating equipment, X-ray production, and its interaction with matter.
 Requirements: admission to free radical and radiation biology program or acceptance to radiation sciences therapy program, and maxillofacial or radiation oncology resident.
 Same as RSTH:3110.